greg-js/arch-wiki-md-repo/wiki/_content/english/Browser plugins.md

 #### Configuration

-To change the preferences (privacy settings, resource usage, etc.) of Flash Player, right click on any embedded Flash content (for instance the one on [this page](https://helpx.adobe.com/flash-player.html)) and choose *Settings* from the menu.
+To change the preferences (privacy settings, resource usage, etc.) of Flash Player, right click on any embedded Flash content (for instance [adobe's flash home](https://helpx.adobe.com/flash-player.html)) and choose *Settings* from the menu.

 You can also use the Flash settings file `/etc/adobe/mms.cfg`.
 Gentoo has an extensively commented [example mms.cfg](http://sources.gentoo.org/cgi-bin/viewvc.cgi/gentoo-x86/www-plugins/adobe-flash/files/mms.cfg).

-To enable [VDPAU](/index.php/VDPAU "VDPAU") hardware video decoding, add/uncomment the following line:
+To enable video decoding with [hardware video acceleration](/index.php/Hardware_video_acceleration "Hardware video acceleration"), add/uncomment the following line:

 ```
 EnableLinuxHWVideoDecode = 1